imba/imba-guide/docs/lvl0/about.md

 of the Imba's DOM reconciler, also known as ['memoized DOM'](../appendices/memoized.md), has stood the test of time, and is, to date, one of the fastest implementations of DOM reconciler on the market.

+## About the name

+The name Imba comes from the term 'imba' commonly used in the gaming world to point to a character or an item that is overpowered and therefore causes the gameplay to become imbalanced.

 ## Relationship between Imba and JavaScript